spacetelescope/jwst/docs/jwst/charge_migration/description.rst

 significant :ref:`charge migration <charge_migration>`:
 the spilling of charge from a saturated pixel into its neighboring pixels.
-This charge migration causes group-to-group differences to decrease significantly once the signal level is greater than ~30,000 ADU.
-As a result, the last several groups of these ramps get flagged by the ``jump`` step.
-The smaller number of groups used for these pixels in the ``ramp_fitting`` step results in them having larger read noise variances, which in turn leads to lower weights used during resampling.
+This charge migration causes group-to-group differences to decrease significantly once the signal level is greater than ~25,000 ADU.
+As a result, the last several groups of these ramps get flagged by the :ref:`jump <jump_step>` step.
+The smaller number of groups used for these pixels in the :ref:`ramp_fitting <ramp_fitting_step>` step results in them having  larger read noise variances, which in turn leads to lower weights used during resampling.
 This ultimately leads to a lower than normal flux for the star in resampled images.

 Once a group in a ramp has been flagged as affected by charge migration, all subsequent groups in the ramp are also flagged.
 By flagging these groups, they are not used in the